We may earn a commission when you buy through links in our articles. Learn more.

 DnD Fighter 5e class guide 2024

-The Dungeons and Dragons 5e Fighter class is a powerful combatant - here's a guide to Fighting Styles, Fighter subclasses, and builds in 2023.
+The Dungeons and Dragons 5e Fighter class is a powerful combatant - here are the official rules, subclasses, and how to build a great Fighter.

 Wizards of the Coast art of an armoured DnD Fighter 5e